The Bitwarden Blog

 What is end-to-end encryption?

 End-to-end encryption is a cryptographic method that prevents unauthorized parties from accessing a string of data while it is transmitted.
-This data is encrypted at one endpoint and decrypted at another endpoint, ensuring only the sender and receiver can decrypt and read the data — provided they have the encryption key.
+This data is encrypted at one endpoint and decrypted at another, ensuring that only the sender and receiver can decrypt and read the data, provided they have the encryption key.

 Utilized globally by organizations, end-to-end encryption secures the world’s most sensitive data.
-Vendors that manage high volumes of user data and fail to implement the highest security measures such as end-to-end encryption have come under scrutiny.
-Google, for example, came under fire by both security researchers and users for not including it in their Google Authenticator product.
-In response, Google announced that they will be bringing end-to-end encryption to “a future version of Google Authenticator.”
+Vendors that manage high volumes of user data and fail to implement the highest security measures, such as end-to-end encryption, have come under scrutiny.
+Google, for example, came under fire from both security researchers and users for not including it in their Google Authenticator product.
+In response, Google announced that it will be bringing end-to-end encryption to “a future version of Google Authenticator.”

-End-to-end encryption is crucial for any development team who would like to securely manage their secrets like API keys, database passwords, and SSL/TLS certificates.
+End-to-end encryption is crucial for any development team that wants to securely manage its secrets, such as API keys, database passwords, and SSL/TLS certificates.
 If these secrets — and the confidential information they protect — were to be exposed to the public, there would be disastrous consequences for the business and its customers.

-Securing developer secrets with end-to-end encryption in a centralized location — like a dedicated secrets manager — can better protect sensitive information from unauthorized access and reduces the possibility of a data breach.
+Securing developer secrets and strengthening overall secrets management with end-to-end encryption and robust access control in a centralized location, like a dedicated secrets manager, can better protect sensitive information from unauthorized access and reduces the possibility of a data breach.

-Other encryption methods are not secure enough to protect your critical secrets
+Other encryption methods are not secure enough to ensure strong secrets management

 Not all encryption methods are made equal.
 Unfortunately, many secrets management solutions on the market utilize cryptographic methods that are less secure than end-to-end encryption, jeopardizing the safety of your privileged developer secrets.
 Let’s dive a little deeper into the differences between popular encryption methods used in secrets management solutions.